 The terrorist attacks by Al-Shabaab in Kenya, Boko Haram in Nigeria, Lashkar-e-Taiba in India, and Lashkar-e-Jhangvi in Pakistan are the same as the ISIS attacks in France.
 They are the same regarding the weapons used, the number of attackers, and the choice of targets.
 All of those countries define these as Islamic terrorist attacks, not battles over national sovereignty.
 Thus far the US has been lucky that the Orlando, San Bernardino, Fort Hood, and Chattanooga, Tennessee terrorists simply haven’t yet been on the same scale nor have any of them used the machine guns used in these attacks abroad.

 Mass shootings were excluded if they were part of a war over sovereignty or ones done by the government.
 If one were to include these cases, the list would include many more attacks in such places as the UK, Israel, the Phillippines, and Russia.
-In the case of Russia, I excluded five shootings that were part of the Russian-Chechen conflict.
+In the case of Russia, I excluded six shootings that were part of the Russian-Chechen conflict.
 The most deadly was the Beslan School siege of September 1, 2004, which left 385 dead and another 783 wounded.
+Another at the Dubrovka Theater in Moscow from October 23 to 26, 2002 left around 130 dead and over 450 wounded.
+Again this is because of the Russian-Chechen conflict.
 The other cases for Russia are listed at the end.